Join our camp, summer or seasonal staff at Mo-Ranch!

 The Mo-Ranch artist in residence counselor is responsible for supervising and teaching art to summer campers, ages 8-18, in the following mediums: pottery, print making, painting, jewelry and textiles.
 Additional responsibilities include presenting and following art lesson plans, incorporating and speaking about the principles and elements of design to campers and organizing and maintaining the art room and art room supplies.

-Summer Camp, Aquatics Coordinator
+Summer Camp, Aquatics Coordinator (FILLED)

 The Mo-Ranch Summer Camp aquatics coordinator will plan, direct and supervise a safe and fun aquatics (waterfront and pool) program.
 Will also be responsible for implementing and delivering creative swim and watercraft program activities.
 Must be Lifeguard certified.

-Summer Camp, Health Manager
+Summer Camp, Health Manager (FILLED)

 The Mo-Ranch Summer Camp health manager provides general medical care and first aid primarily for campers and staff.
 Additional responsibilities include dispensing over-the-counter and prescription medications, and maintaining necessary records of medical forms on campers and staff, including records of physical exams, health history and health screening.